Wondering where to put light switches in the kitchen? Read these tips for more info!

 You can see our finished white kitchen renovation here.

 Since a popular question I get is “Where’d you get that?!,” here are links to the same or similar sources:

 - Counters: Blanco Canvas quartz

 - White subway tile

 - Curtain rods here, but they’re not always available.
 These are similar.

 - Curtain clip rings

 Planning your own renovation?

-Download my Kitchen and Bathroom Renovation Checklists so you can easily keep track of each step.
-Click one of the options below.
+Download my printable Kitchen Renovation Checklist so you can easily keep track of each step.